MusiCounts Band Aid Program Overview

 - School music programs outside of Canada.

-- Other groups or organizations including private foundations, political organizations, athletic teams, social groups, research organizations, universities, fundraising initiatives or scholarship organizations.
+- Other groups or organizations including private music studios, private music instructors, social groups, research organizations, universities, scholarship organizations.

 - Schools that discriminate on the basis of race, sex, sexual orientation, disability or religion.